flame/blis/README.md

 work-in-progress, we are excited to continue its development and further cultivate its use within the community.

-The BLIS framework is primarily maintained and led by individuals in the [Science of High-Performance Computing](http://shpc.ices.utexas.edu/) (SHPC) group in the
+The BLIS framework is primarily developed and maintained by individuals in the [Science of High-Performance Computing](http://shpc.ices.utexas.edu/) (SHPC) group in the
 [Institute for Computational Engineering and Sciences](https://www.ices.utexas.edu/)